 A leading non-profit to call for help is the Salvation Army.
 They operate several centers in Delaware.
 Programs offered by the organization include heating bill assistance, emergency housing, food, and Christmas assistance.
 Ongoing case management is provided too.
 More Salvation Army assistance Delaware.

 Food Banks in Delaware

-Residents who are facing a hardship or who may be low income can receive free food and possibly other forms of non-financial aid from a food bank or pantry in the state.
+Residents who are facing a hardship or who may be low income can receive free food and possibly other forms of non-financial aid, such as household goods.
+The services are available from a food bank or pantry in the state.
 More on food pantries in Delaware.

 Transitional Housing and Shelters in Delaware

 Located across the state, with an emphasis on the Wilmington area, there are short term and low income housing units offered.
 Locations are for the homeless, single moms, and families that were evicted.
 There will also often be free meals, job training, and other services provided.
 Click more information.

 Low income families, seniors, and the working poor in Delaware can get free advice and representation from pro-bono law firms and attorneys.
 A specialty is on civil legal cases that are faced by families.
 More information.